 However, you don't have to park hop at 11 a.m. - you are allowed to at any point after 11 a.m.
 In addition, you can return to the first park you started at.

 This is a good way to experience both parks' shows, attractions, and restaurants.
-Because the two parks at Disneyland Resort are across from each other, it's easy to move from one to the other (unlike at Walt Disney World).
+Because the two parks at Disneyland Resort are across from each other, it's easy to move between them (unlike at Walt Disney World).

 Lightning Lane Multi Pass

-Planning on using Lightning Lane Multi Pass with park hopping?
+Planning to use Lightning Lane Multi-Pass with park hopping?
 You'll be able to do that.

 When you purchase tickets, you'll have the option of the number of days you'll visit(for a multi-day ticket), the park hopper option, and the Lightning Lane Multi-Pass.